Get your own goat milk & cheese from a friendly little Nigerian Dwarf goat.

 The Nigerian Dwarf goat was brought to the United States in the 1950s.
 Since then, these little goats have been used as both milk production and companionship animals.

 Nigerian Dwarf goats are known for their even tempers and gentle, playful personalities.
-Due to these qualities and their small size, they have made a name for themselves as a great family pet.
-They are easily trainable and wonderful with children, making them attractive to youth or first-timers participating in 4-H or FFA clubs.
+Due to these qualities and their small size, they have made a name for themselves as great family pets.
+In addition, they are easily trainable and wonderful with children, making them attractive to youth or first-timers participating in 4-H or FFA clubs.
 Their personalities also make them perfect service animals for nursing homes and hospitals.

-They are hardy animals that thrive in almost any climate and due to their size, require less space to graze and play than full-size dairy goats.
-They are also very adaptable, able to live comfortably with other livestock such as cattle, horses, llamas, and donkeys.
+They are hardy animals that thrive in almost any climate and, due to their size, require less space to graze and play than full-size dairy goats.
+They are also very adaptable and live comfortably with other livestock such as cattle, horses, llamas, and donkeys.

-These goats may be small in size but they require lots of room to play and explore.
-Their living areas need to include "toys" such as tree stumps, rocks, and other large climbing structures that they can entertain themselves with.
+These goats may be small in size, but they require lots of room to play and explore.
+Therefore, their living areas need to include "toys" such as tree stumps, rocks, and other large climbing structures that they can entertain themselves with.
 Adequate fencing is another requirement since a miniature goat can be quite the escape artist.

-When it comes to breeding, Nigerian Dwarf goats are able to be bred year-round.
+When it comes to breeding, Nigerian Dwarf goats can be bred year-round.
 Does can be bred as early as seven months, but it is recommended to wait until they are fully grown at one year in age.
-Bucks are ready to be bred at seven or eight months of age, but they have been know to be ready at ages as young as three months.
+Bucks are ready to be bred at seven or eight months of age, but they have been known to be ready at ages as young as three months.

-The gestation period is between 145 to 153 days and does usually have between three or four kids at a time.
+The gestation period is between 145 to 153 days and does usually has between three or four kids at a time.
 However, it's not uncommon for this number to be five or more.
-Nigerian Dwarf goats generally have easy births with few problems and kids are born at an average of around two pounds.
-When cared for properly, the Nigerian Dwarf goat can have a lifespan of between 12 and 14 years.
+Nigerian Dwarf goats generally have easy births with few problems, and kids are born at an average of around two pounds.
+When cared for properly, the Nigerian Dwarf goat can have a lifespan of 12 to 14 years.